Leasey.AI automatically posts rental listings to Facebook Marketplace, Zillow, Kijiji, Zumper and 44 more platforms

 Optimizing Response Management

 Response speed directly impacts conversion rates from inquiries to scheduled showings.
 Louisville renters contacting multiple properties simultaneously schedule showings with responsive landlords first, often signing leases before viewing all properties on their original lists.
-Property managers should target response times under 2 hours during business hours and under 4 hours during evenings and weekends.
+Property managers should target response times under two hours during business hours and under four hours during evenings and weekends.

 Initial responses should answer the renter’s specific questions while providing essential next steps toward showing scheduling.
-Effective responses include confirmation of key details mentioned in the inquiry (availability date, pet policy, parking), answers to any specific questions asked, invitation to schedule showing with available time slots, and request for tenant to provide basic qualification information (income, move timeline, rental history).
+Effective responses include confirmation of key details mentioned in the inquiry (availability date, pet policy, parking), answers to any specific questions asked, an invitation to schedule a showing with available time slots, and a request for the tenant to provide basic qualification information (income, move timeline, rental history).

 Property managers handling inquiries from multiple platforms simultaneously face organizational challenges tracking conversations across Zillow messaging, Facebook Messenger, email, and phone calls.
-Prospects expect consistent information regardless of contact method, requiring careful attention to detail.
-Portfolio managers handling 20 or more units implement automated inquiry management systems to ensure no lead goes unattended while maintaining personalized communication tone.
-These systems respond immediately to initial inquiries with property-specific information and next steps while routing qualified prospects to property managers for showing scheduling.
+Prospects expect consistent information regardless of contact method.
+Portfolio managers handling larger unit counts often implement automated inquiry management systems to ensure no lead goes unattended while maintaining a personalized communication tone.

 Managing Showings and Tenant Screening